youngker/apparmor-wiki/AppArmorDelegation.md

 # Introduction
 AppArmor 4 extends AppArmor to be a hybrid of [Domain Type Enforcement (DTE)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.37.1501) and a [capability system](https://en.wikipedia.org/wiki/Capability-based_security).
-This is achieved by allowing a profile or task to delegate some of its [authority](AppArmorDelegation#authority) to other applications, allowing them to perform operations or access data that they could not normally do or access under their confinement.
+This is achieved by allowing a profile or task to delegate some of its [authority](AppArmorDelegation#authority-privilege) to other applications, allowing them to perform operations or access data that they could not normally do or access under their confinement.

-Delegation of [Authority](AppArmorDelegation#authority) (abreviated to just delegation in this document) helps with authoring policy that adheres to the [principle of Least authority](AppArmorDelegation#principle-of-least-authority-pola).
+Delegation of [authority](AppArmorDelegation#authority-privilege) (abreviated to just delegation in this document) helps with authoring policy that adheres to the [principle of Least authority](AppArmorDelegation#principle-of-least-authority-pola).
 Which means policy can be tighter and then expanded to allow access to data as needed.
 Delegation can also help avoiding problems like the [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem)

 ## A real world example

-The sheriff deputizes Bob (a father) giving him the authority to enforce the law while he is a deputy.
-Bob now has both the authority of being a parent to his children and the authority of a deputy, and Bob can has the [identity](AppArmorDelegation#identity) of Bob, Father and Deputy.
+The sheriff deputizes Bob (a father) giving him the [authority](AppArmorDelegation#authority-privilege) to enforce the law while he is a deputy.
+Bob now has both the [authority](AppArmorDelegation#authority-privilege) of being a parent to his children and the [authority](AppArmorDelegation#authority-privilege) of a deputy, and Bob can has the [identity](AppArmorDelegation#identity) of Bob, Father and Deputy.

-# Delegation (of authority) in AppArmor
+# Delegation (of [authority](AppArmorDelegation#authority-privilege)) in AppArmor

-In AppArmor the [authority](AppArmorDelegation#authority-privielge) is the rules in the profile, and the [identity](AppArmorDelegation#identity) is the profile name.
-Delegation is always temporary and dynamic as it based on passing [authority](AppArmorDelegation#authority) to a task.
-The delegated authority is not given to other tasks in the system even if those tasks are confined by the same profile.
-The delegated authority might be [inherited](AppArmorDelegation#inheritance) by a tasks children, or [redelegated](AppArmorDelegation#redelegation) if allowed by policy.
+In AppArmor the [authority](AppArmorDelegation#authority-privilege) is the rules in the profile, and the [identity](AppArmorDelegation#identity) is the profile name.
+Delegation is always temporary and dynamic as it based on passing [authority](AppArmorDelegation#authority-privilege) to a task.
+The delegated [authority](AppArmorDelegation#authority-privilege) is not given to other tasks in the system even if those tasks are confined by the same profile.
+The delegated [authority](AppArmorDelegation#authority-privilege) might be [inherited](AppArmorDelegation#inheritance) by a tasks children, or [redelegated](AppArmorDelegation#redelegation) if allowed by policy.

 As noted in the [availability of delegation](AppArmorDelegation#availability-of-delegation) there are multiple ways in which delegation can be used and expressed.
 [Application directed](AppArmorDelegation#application-directed-delegation) delegation is when a task takes a deliberate action to delegate to another task (usually a child).
 [Policy directed](AppArmorDelegation#policy-directed-delegation) delegation is used when the policy causes delegation to occur without an explicit action from the task.
 Both of these types of delegations can be further split into whether rules are being delegated or just access to a specific object (file descriptor).